-The Patient Safety Movement Foundation now offers a new approach that gives hospitals the chance to reach the Patient Safety Movement Foundation’s five-star hospital status.
-This five-star program is based on the number of commitments hospitals have made in alignment with processes designed to help them eliminate preventable deaths, called Actionable Patient Safety Solutions (APSS).
+The Patient Safety Movement Foundation now offers a new approach that gives hospitals the chance to reach the Patient Safety Movement Foundation’s 5-star hospital status.
+This 5-star program is based on the number of commitments hospitals have made in alignment with processes designed to help them eliminate preventable deaths, called Actionable Patient Safety Solutions (APSS).

-UCI Health in Orange, California is the second hospital to reach a five-star hospital, making a total of 29 commitments, with 35 total points.
+MemorialCare Health System headquartered in Foundation Valley, California received the PSMF’s 5-star hospital award, making a total of 16 commitments, with 22 total points.

 These three hospital systems were announced on the 1st Annual World Patient Safety Day that they have reached 5-Star status.
 World Patient Safety Day also coincided with the Foundation’s Midyear Planning Meeting.